Ray Woodard (soccer coach): "Father of soccer in Alabama"

 Over a span of four decades Ray Woodard introduced soccer to thousands of young players in Alabama.

 Woodard was Alabama's first "A" licensed coach and was the state's first Director of Coaching, then strictly a volunteer position.
 He started the state licensing program and taught all of the courses until 1994.
 He was always a teacher of the game.

 According to Dan Mikos, current President of Alabama Youth Soccer, :

 I started coaching in 1981 and was totally lost.
 I had no soccer background and very minimal training from my club.
 Fortunately, in my second season I was given a practice area at Indian Springs School and met Ray Woodard.
 I soon learned he had started the first high school league, our state’s first referee organization, was our only "A" licensed coach, and our only ODP coach.
 Yet, each time I practiced my U-8 team he would come by and give us a new drill or coaching technique.

 Kenneth White, former Director of Coaching for the Alabama Youth Soccer said, "Ray Woodard has always been the epitome of sportsmanship.
 His coaching has always been positive in its approach.
 He is never negative and rarely raised his voice or degraded a player.
 He set a standard of Fair player and sportsmanship to his players that was beyond reproach."

 Paralysis

-In 1997, at a time he was coaching Alabama's 82 girls ODP team, Woodard suffered an aneurysm in his brain, that left him partially paralyzed.
-With extensive rehab, he was able to attend regional camp in a golf cart to watch his ODP team compete.
-Three of those ODP players were national team players.
+During his time coaching Alabama's girls Olympic Development Program team in 1997, Woodard was partially paralyzed by an aneurysm.
+With extensive rehab, he was able to attend regional camp in a golf cart to watch his team compete.